What marketing philosophy to follow to achieve the desired goals, and create an extraordinary product concept?

 A slice of history

 For the first thirty years of the 20th century, most manufacturers and industrialists followed the manufacturing concept that more excellent supply creates demand.
 In the 1930s, manufacturers faced the challenge of winning over customers.
-Over time, they realized that customers were willing to pay more for better products.
+Over time, they realized that customers would pay more for better products.
 This is how this concept evolved.

-The product concept gives an identity to the product and follows a simple formula to improve your product at a low cost continuously.
+The product concept gives an identity to the product and follows a simple formula to continuously improve your product at a low cost.
 It can add functional value and usability so that the intended customers can derive this benefit and eventually buy the product.

 What are the benefits of product concept?